Smoothening your writing process (for PhD students)

 Why this course?

-Academic writing is cognitively demanding: you are not only putting words on paper, but also developing ideas, building an argument, making choices about structure, and refining language - all while keeping your research goals in mind.
-Many PhD candidates try to do all of these things at the same time.
-They outline while drafting, rewrite sentences while still figuring out their main point, and edit details before the overall structure is clear.
-This “all-at-once” approach often makes writing feel heavy, slow and frustrating, and it can easily lead to losing overview or confidence.
+Academic writing is cognitively demanding: you are not only putting words on paper, but are also developing ideas, building an argument, making choices about structure, and refining language - all while keeping your research goals and audience in mind.

 Is this course right for me?